zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 [youtube https://www.youtube.com/watch?v=Z1kTcyLFE2g&feature=youtu.be]

 Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.
 And it can serve images in the WebP format.

+### Compress Images While You Sleep With Background Optimization

+Have a large number of images to compress?
+Smush’s powerful optimization features will continue to work their magic in the background, even when you’ve closed the plugin completely.
+You’ll receive an email when optimization has completed with a full report.

 ### Compress any Image in any Directory